anpylar/anpylar-docs/docs/architecture/observables.rst

     same search term twice in a row.

   - ``switch_map(lambda x: self.pyro_search.search(x) if x else [])`` chooses
-    what to delivering a new *Observable*.
+    what to deliver as a new *Observable*.
 In this case it chooses between an empty ``[]`` or the return value of ``self.pyro_search.search(x)`` (which will by the way also be an *Observable*) using the incoming value ``x`` as the key for the choice.
 In effect, it tries to avoid sending a query to the network if the value typed by the end user is empty.
 This can be resolved locally.

   - ``catch_exception(lambda e: print('search error:', e) or [])`` catches any
     errors and in our case logs them to the console and replaces the result for